 Pooled testing enables a number of students and employees to be tested at a time by combining their individual samples that they each provide.
 This saves testing resources, and adds an extra “layer” of knowledge so that those in a COVID-19 “requires further testing” pool can be further tested to help limit the potential spread of the virus.
 Testing is one component of SUNY Poly’s holistic set of protocols to foster health and safety.

 How long will pooled testing continue for employees?

-SUNY Polytechnic Institute will continue weekly surveillance testing until December 31, 2021, for all employees who are required to report in-person to campus to conduct some or all of their work obligation and who are not fully vaccinated/have not provided proof of vaccination.
-Those employees who have provided proof of vaccination must test biweekly to monitor for potential breakthrough infections.
+SUNY Polytechnic Institute will continue weekly surveillance testing through August 31, 2022, for all employees who are required to report in-person to campus to conduct some or all of their work obligation and who are not fully vaccinated/have not provided proof of vaccination.
+Those employees who have provided proof of full vaccination must test according to the testing schedule provided on the employee testing section of SUNY Poly’s webpages to monitor for potential breakthrough infections.

 Which employees must take part in COVID-19 surveillance testing?

 All active employees are required to participate in weekly COVID-19 testing unless exempted.
 You may be approved for an exemption for the following: